clj-grenada/grenada-spec/BarsImp.md

 you do this is up to you, but ultimately it's the **interface** which the users of β have to rely on.
 So try to be precise, yet comprehensible.

-I strongly recommend writing a **predicate** that, given a Bar, returns if it conforms to β or not.
-There are several ways you can do this and, as always, you should use the one that's most appropriate to the case.
-Examples are: completely free-form, with Prismatic Schema, using guten-tag, or both.
+I strongly recommend writing a **schema** or a **predicate** that, given a Bar, returns if it conforms to β or not.
+Or both.
+Do what's most appropriate to the case.

 > ##### Example
 >